This article is reviewed by experts.

 10. Broccoli

 Broccoli is a good source of protein, and its protein content can be extracted from both the stems and leaves.
-In fact, studies have shown that broccoli contains more protein than soybean protein per calorie.
-This makes broccoli a great option for vegans who are looking for protein from plant-based sources.
-[8]
+Studies have shown that broccoli contains more protein than soybean protein per calorie.
+This makes broccoli a great option for vegans.

 11. French bean

-They are considered the primary source of vegetable protein in developing countries.
-A reason why common beans are considered the primary source of vegetable protein in developing countries is their high protein content.
+They are considered the primary source of vegetable protein.
+A reason why common beans are considered the primary source of vegetable protein is their high protein content.
 Beans contain approximately 20-25% protein by weight.
-[1]

 12. Avocado